How did we get here from the big bang?

 After completing the programme, you will:

-- Have wide-ranging knowledge of particle physics and/or astrophysical phenomena.
+- Have wide-ranging knowledge of particle physical and/or astrophysical phenomena.

 - Be able to apply theoretical, computational and/or experimental methods to the analysis and understanding of various phenomena.

-- Be able to generalize your knowledge of particle physics and astrophysical phenomena as well as identify their interconnections.
+- Be able to apply your knowledge of particle physical and astrophysical phenomena as well as identify their interconnections.

 - Be able to formulate hypotheses and test them based your knowledge.